LennaHammer/English/EVP/out/words_adverb.md

 ## 682. potentially ## adverb
 /pəˈten.tʃə.li/
 [B2]possibly
-- Hepatitis is a potentially fatal disease.
+- Hepatitis is a potentially `fatal` disease.
-- This crisis is potentially the most serious in the organization's history.
+- This crisis is potentially the most `serious` in the organization's history.

 ## 683. powerfully ## adverb
 /ˈpɑʊ.ər.fə.li/
 [B2]in a powerful way
 - She kicked the ball so powerfully that it flew over the fence.
-- Klaus is a very powerfully-built man.
+- Klaus is a very powerfully`-built` man.

 ## 684. practically ## adverb
 /ˈpræk.tɪk.li/
 [B2]almost or very nearly
 - She blamed me for practically every mistake in the report.
-- These changes would cost us practically nothing.
+- These changes would cost us practically `nothing`.
-- It's practically impossible for me to get home in less than an hour.
+- It's practically `impossible` for me to get home in less than an hour.
-- They used to argue all the time and now they've practically stopped talking to each other.
+- They used to argue all the time and now they've practically `stopped` talking to each other.

 ## 685. precisely ## adverb
 /prɪˈsɑɪ.sli/ EXACT